slint-ui/slint/docs/reference/src/language/syntax/functions.md

 When called with an element name (or `self`, `parent` or `root`), the function must be defined on that element.
 Name resolution does not look at ancestor elements in this case.
-Note that this means calling a function without an element name is _not_ equivalent to calling it with `self`.
+Note that this means calling a function without an element name is _not_ equivalent to calling it with `self` (which is how methods work in many languages).

 Multiple functions with the same name are allowed in the same component, as long as they are defined on different elements.
 Therefore it is possible for a function to shadow another function from an ancestor